 Join NwWU host, Crystal Genes Photography, as she chats with Hanna Hutchison, marketing director for Saint Irene’s in Tualatin.
 Saint Irene’s is an intimate wedding venue tucked away in an industrial park, conveniently located between Portland Suburbs and Wine Country.
-Watch the episode to see the Saint Irene’s Tualatin venue tour.
+Watch the video to see the Saint Irene’s Tualatin venue tour.

 SAINT IRENE’S TUALATIN VENUE TOUR

 We chat with Hanna Hutchison, Saint Irene’s marketing director, about the space and what makes it so unique.
 Sharmil Elliott, our bride model, wears the Willowby By Watters “Delena” Gown from Anna’s Bridal.
-A team of some of our favorite wedding vendors have come together in this episode to create and show you what they do best!
+A team of some of our favorite wedding vendors have come together in this feature to create and show you what they do best!

 We also get to know Tamara Arrendondo of Poppies & Paisley Floral, and Taryn Cailene Owens of Cailene Creatives.